Brett-Tanner/Journal/2024/Jun_24.md

 ## LMS

-- [] Make resource dropdowns just use details/summary
+- [] Make resource dropdowns use the dropdown component the theme switcher uses
 - [] Get a download SVG and add it where appropriate
   - [] Guide buttons
   - [] Resource dropdowns (internal)